 Letter from the President

-I am looking forward to next year’s SED Meeting hosted by the University of Edinburgh on 22–24 June.
-Sevi Rodriguez-Mora and Tim Worrall head the Local Organizing Committee and are setting up what they assure me will be a stimulating and enjoyable meeting.
-The Program Committee, headed by Veronica Rappoport and Kim Ruhl, is waiting for your submissions, which are due on or before February 15th, 2017.
-They have already lined up an excellent set of plenary speakers: Ayse Imrohologu, Francesco Caselli, and Eric Hurst.
-Eric will give the third Dale Mortensen Lecture.
+I am looking forward this year’s meeting in Edinburgh.
+The School of Economics at the University of Edinburgh will host the meeting 22–24 June 2017.
+The Local Organizing Committee, headed by Sevi Rodríguez Mora and Tim Worrall have set up what I am sure will be a stimulating and enjoyable meeting.
+The Program Committee, headed by Veronica Rappoport and Kim Ruhl, is putting the final touches on a high-quality program and have lined up an impressive set of plenary speakers: Francesco Caselli, Erik Hurst, and Ayse Imtohoroglu.

 At last year’s meeting in Toulouse, we had extensive discussions on how to be able to accept a higher fraction of submissions to the annual meeting.
 I am happy to report that Veronica and Kim, with the help of Sevi and Tim, have made some progress in this direction.
 The most important step was to expand the number of simultaneous sessions during every time slot from 13 to 14.
 (Remember that in Toulouse we had expanded from 12 to 13.)
 Once again, we had a large number of submissions, 1638, falling just short of last year’s record of 1662.
 Since we were able to increase the number of acceptances from 468 to 504, the acceptance rate increased from 28.2 percent in Toulouse to 30.8 percent in Edinburgh.
 I understand that our adjustments have not been enough to keep many loyal SED members happy, however.
 Our program committee does not have the resources to screen papers as carefully as our journal does, and we are clearly rejecting some very good submissions.
 We will continue to explore options for expanding the meeting when we meet in Edinburgh.